9 Amazing Places to Stay in Fes for Solo Travellers

 Best rooftop pool in Fes for solo travellers

 Originally built in 1910 and lovingly renovated in 2023, Riad Semlalia is a fantastic mid-range option for solo travellers visiting Fes.
 It’s set around a whitewashed courtyard shaded by palms and framed by beautifully carved plasterwork.
-The rooftop terrace is a highlight, complete with a pool from where you can enjoy sweeping city views.

-Each of the 11 guest rooms is uniquely decorated and comes with a private bathroom (splurge on a suite if it’s within your budget).
 Home-cooked meals are served in the intimate dining room or on the terrace overlooking the medina – perfect for nights when you don’t feel like venturing out.
 The quiet location near Bab Ziat is convenient for catching taxis and it’s not too far a walk from all the action.

 Budget riads and hostels in Fes for solo travellers